 Sentiment140: With emoticons removed and six formatting categories, this collection of 160,000 tweets is particularly useful for brand management and polling purposes.

 Paper Reviews Data Set: Created to predict the opinion of academic paper reviews, this dataset is a collection of Spanish and English reviews from a conference on computing.

 Twitter Airline Sentiment: This dataset contains tweets about various airlines that were classified as positive, negative, or neutral.

 Panic! at the Dataset: This dataset is entirely comprised of songs by Panic! at the Disco labelled for sentiment analysis.

 Still can’t find what you need?
-Lionbridge provides custom datasets for sentiment analysis in over 300 languages.
+Lionbridge provides custom training data for sentiment analysis in over 300 languages.
 Whether you need hundreds or millions of data points, our 500,000+ certified language specialists can ensure that your algorithm has a solid ground truth.
 Contact us now to see how we can make your model great.